Pricetx/librenms-plugin-sourceplayercount/README.md

 Finally, add the following service block to your host configuration, and adjust it to your preferences:

 ```
-# Check to see number of players on GGO
+# Check to see number of players on the Source server
 define service {
         use                     remote-service
         host_name               server.example.com